- Reflect upon your experience, develop creative ideas and aid critical perspective in practice and theory.

 You will be encouraged to challenge your thinking about dance within a framework of conceptual, political and social ideas throughout dance history.
 Engaging in rich discussions with an international dance community, you will examine dance, dancers and dancing through sociological and political lenses.
 You will be introduced to a range of concerns about dance, dancing and performance: from the body in society, to issues of representation, and relations of power.

 You will have the opportunity to collaborate with experts in the field of dance in our supportive teaching community and with students from all over the world.
 Our holistic teaching approach will help you gain a strong foundation in understanding of the political and sociological implications for how dance functions in society.
 You will also gain in-depth knowledge of dance and the dancer as a social and political construct.
 This programme also provides you with an opportunity to reflect upon your experiences and develop creative ideas to gain a critical perspective in practice and theory.

-The Department is home to the internationally-recognised Centre for Dance Research, which foregrounds the research of dance as cultural and artistic expression beyond, and including, theatre performance.
+The Department is home to the internationally recognised Centre for Dance Research, which foregrounds the research of dance as cultural and artistic expression in theatre performances and beyond.
 Through seminars, forums and conferences involving staff and international invited guests, the centre supports a compelling research culture.